The Art of Riding a Horse or Description of Modern Manège in all It's Perfection by Baron d'Eisenberg fully illustrated with engravings

 Never before has this material been available in English.

 Riders always seem to want two things to help them in their training: 1.
 A visual concept of what they are trying to attain, and 2. simple instructions that will give them results.
 Baron D'Eisenberg's Art of Riding a Horse provides today's riders with both elements in easy to follow instructions for riding and training horses to the highest levels of equitation, and, with lovely engravings of horses and riders demonstrating the movements as performed to perfection.
 This book is a must-have for any student of high-level equitation.
 It will also be a treasure for the novice rider who wants to set their sights on the ideal images and descriptions of correctly schooled, beautiful horses in noble performance.

 GIFT QUALITY HARD COPY - 152 PAGES - 51 Exquisite ENGRAVINGS.

-One of the seminal decorative eighteenth century horse books The Baron Eisenberg- a German horseman and artist, spent some of his youth at the stables of Saxe-Weimar before entering into the service of the Emperor.
-He then spent six years in Naples as the Master of Horse of the Viceroy before returning to Vienna where he studied under M. de Regenthal, the imperial Master of Horse.
-He participated in the coronation of the Emperor Charles V at Frankfurt in 1711, then spent some time in England, but was back in Germany before 1753.
+One of the seminal decorative eighteenth-century horse books Baron Eisenberg- a German horseman and artist, spent some of his youth at the stables of Saxe-Weimar before entering into the service of the Emperor.
+He then spent six years in Naples as the Master of Horse of the Viceroy before returning to Vienna where he studied under M. de Regenthal, the Imperial Master of Horse.
+He participated in the coronation of Emperor Charles V at Frankfurt in 1711, then spent some time in England, but was back in Germany before 1753.
 He probably died in Tuscany where he was Director and Master of the Horse at the Academy in Pisa.

 - ISBN13:: 9780933316751